Get Help Navigating to Your Career Path.

 We can help with internships and employment guidance.
 Contact firstname.lastname@example.org for more information.

-During the academic year the Career Center presents a number of sessions.
+During the academic year Career Services presents a number of sessions.
 Topics include: job search strategies, resume building, networking skills, interviewing and etiquette.
-Watch for postings on Career Center and campus boards, Elms email, Elms website event calendar, Elms College Facebook, Elms College Alumni Facebook, and Elms College Twitter pages.
+Watch for postings on Career Services and campus boards, Elms email, Elms website event calendar, Elms College Facebook, Elms College Alumni Facebook, and Elms College Twitter pages.

 - Career Management Community

 - Information on graduate schools, including entrance requirements